-The CORE GeneratorTM tool form Xilinx delivers highly optimised cores that are compatible with standard design methodologies for Xilinx FPGAs.
+The CORE Generator[TM] tool form Xilinx delivers highly optimised cores that are compatible with standard design methodologies for Xilinx FPGAs.
 This easy-to-use tool generates flexible, high performance cores with a high degree of predictability and allows customers to download future core offerings from the Xilinx web site.
-The CORE GeneratorTM tool is provided as part of the Xilinx FoundationTM iSE software offering.
+The CORE Generator[TM] tool is provided as part of the Xilinx Foundation[TM] iSE software offering.

-2.5 System Solutions - Web Based Information Guide
+2.5 Web Based Information Guide

-The System Solutions section of the Xilinx website gives information about where and how Xilinx devices can be used in end applications and markets.
+The 'Products' section of the Xilinx website gives information about where and how Xilinx devices can be used in end applications and markets.
 The data ranges from application notes, white papers, reference designs, example code, industry information and much more.
-These System Solutions are updated very regularly so are ideal to book mark and use for research into new areas or for downloading code or design solutions to help shorten your design time to market.
+These pages are updated very regularly so are ideal to book mark and use for research into new areas or for downloading code or design solutions to help shorten your design time to market.